c9s/Pux/README.md

     https://github.com/c9s/Pux/blob/master/src/Pux/Mux.php#L189

+- Even you enabled APC or other bytecode cache extension, you are still calling methods and functions in the runtime.
+Pux reduces the route building to one static method call. `__set_state`.

 - Pux separates static routes and dynamic routes automatically, Pux uses hash table to look up static routes without looping the whole route array.